 Bringing money to the UK

-We strongly advise against bringing large amounts of cash and recommend that you bring most of your money in Travellers' Cheques or use a Travellers' Cheque card.
-Keep your Travellers' Cheques in a different place from your passport.
 To avoid carrying large amounts of cash for your tuition fees, contact your institution before you leave home and ask if you can pay your fees in advance, by bank transfer.
-Alternatively, bring a cheque or bankers' draft payable to the institution.
+If you cannot pay this way, talk to your institution about ways to make a payment.

 Related content